Endocrinology and Rheumatology for Primary Care

 Objectives: 1) Recognize and consider the incidence and burden of osteoporosis 2) Discuss current clinical guidelines for identification and treatment of osteoporosis 3) Consistently screen and assess patient risk for development of osteoporosis 4) Educate patients on prevention strategies 5) Make therapeutic decisions based on the latest clinical trial findings 6) Identify patients at greater risk of fragility fractures due to probable osteoporosis, and increase index of suspicion in patients based on age and gender

-Sunday, May 8th
+Sunday, March 8th

 Female and Male Hormone Potpourri

-Objectives: 1) Discuss the diagnosis and treatment of polycystic ovarian syndrome (PCOS) and amenorrhea 2) Discuss diagnosis of male hypogonadism and testosterone replacement therapy
+Objectives: 1) Discuss the diagnosis and treatment of polycystic ovarian syndrome and amenorrhea 2) Discuss diagnosis of male hypogonadism and testosterone replacement therapy

 Common Pituitary and Adrenal Conditions Encountered by Primary Care Providers